Welcome to WEEK 2 of my “Ancient Grains for Modern Meals” cookoff and giveaway!

 Trust me, it does not disappoint!

-In case you want to try the recipe, I encourage you to purchase Maria’s beautiful cookbook, Ancient Grains for Modern Meals” here.
+In case you want to try the recipe, I encourage you to purchase Maria’s beautiful cookbook, Ancient Grains for Modern Meals.

-- Millet is indeed an ancient grain, tracing its cultivation in East Asia ten thousand years ago.
+• Millet is indeed an ancient grain, tracing its cultivation in East Asia ten thousand years ago.
+It’s also a very drought tolerant crop.

 The great thing I just discovered about millet, is it’s incredible versatility.
-It has it’s own “nutty” flavor, yes, but is a perfect vehicle for so many flavors, both sweet and savory.
+It has a “nutty” texture and flavor, making it a perfect vehicle for many flavors, both sweet and savory-like this creamy and delicious Mango Millet Lassi…

 Mango Millet Lassi